fayazomar/postbin-ssd/README.md

 You will be guided to create a username and password for the Administrator account.

-To access the special Administrator portal visit the website/admin url.
+To access the special Administrator portal, visit the website/admin url.

 ![Admin](https://raw.githubusercontent.com/fayazomar/postbin-ssd/master/django_project/media/screenshots/009.png)